chunyoupeng/chunyoupeng.tech/content/static/about/index.md

 In 2021, I founded [corrode](https://corrode.dev), a consulting company that helps teams make the most of Rust.

-I usually go by my handle `mre` on the internet, which is short for "Matthias Richard Endler".
+I usually go by my handle `chunyoupeng` on the internet.
 You can find me on [Mastodon], [Twitter], [LinkedIn], and [GitHub].
 Here is a list of my public speaking engagements.